 For first aid, Vet Wrap is great, but also some basic gauze and bandages.
 Pack a tick twister, tweezers and some Benadryl.

-An excellent resource for dog moms and dads is Alan Via’s new book Doghiker — a comprehensive guidebook for hiking dog owners that includes 77 great hikes in the Adirondacks and Catskills.
+An excellent new resource for dog moms and dads is Alan Via’s new book Doghiker — a comprehensive guidebook for hiking dog owners that includes 77 great hikes in the Adirondacks and Catskills.
 If you don’t want to feed the Amazon beast, here’s a link to my bookshop.com list of hiking books which is a great way to support local bookstores.

 Finally, think about a soft muzzle.
 If your dog is protective or nervous and you get injured, you can save others from your best friend’s protective instincts.